 +20–30%

-Average CTR increase when rich results are shown
+CTR increase with rich results

 ~35%

-Sites with correctly implemented structured data
+Sites with correct structured data

 Key Schema.org Types